 Gorilla trekking in Rwanda and Uganda involves hiking through dense vegetation, steep terrain, and unmarked trails.
 While it can be physically demanding, almost everyone who embarks on this quest successfully reaches the gorillas.
 Whether you choose Rwanda or Uganda, the awe-inspiring experience of hiking the mountain slopes to encounter a mountain gorilla family and spending a precious hour with them will leave you breathless.

 Several factors can influence your decision between Rwanda and Uganda, including gorilla permit availability, cost, accommodation options, access to the gorillas, and additional activities you can incorporate into your journey.
-Consulting with a local tour operator, such as Trek Africa Tours, is highly recommended.
+Consulting with a local tour operator, such as Trek Africa Expeditions, is highly recommended.
 They can provide valuable guidance and assistance in securing permits and making informed choices based on your preferences and budget.

 In terms of gorilla permit availability, Uganda has an advantage.
 With more than half of the total gorilla population and double the number of habituated gorilla groups compared to Rwanda, Uganda offers over 160 gorilla permits per day.
 The country boasts 20 habituated gorilla groups across two national parks: Mgahinga gorilla National Park and Bwindi Impenetrable National Park.